Prince Rose: Stud record

 However, most important for horse racing in the United States, in 1939 Prince Rose had been mated with the mare Cosquilla who, because of the onset of World War II, was shipped to safety in Ireland.
 There, Cosquilla foaled Princequillo who would eventually be sent to race in the U.S. and would become a very influential stallion.
 Prince Rose was killed by a bombing at his box door in August 1944.

 Legacy

 Prince Rose is the grandsire of the U.S. Champion filly Misty Morn and U.S. Racing Hall of Fame colts Hill Prince and Round Table.
-Other important descendants of Prince Rose include Mill Reef, Fort Marcy, Sham, and 1973 U.S. Triple Crown champion Secretariat.
+Other important descendants of Prince Rose include Mill Reef, Fort Marcy, Sham, 1973 U.S. Triple Crown champion Secretariat, and All Along.

 Honours

 The Grand International d'Ostende at Hippodrome Wellington in Ostend was renamed the Grand Prix Prince Rose in his honor.